Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: Abstract

 \section{Abstract}

-Large Vision-Language Models (LVLMs), due to the remarkable visual reasoning ability to understand images and videos, have received widespread attention in the autonomous driving domain, which significantly advances the development of interpretable end-to-end autonomous driving.
-However, current evaluations of LVLMs primarily focus on the multi-faceted capabilities in common scenarios, lacking quantifiable and automated assessment in autonomous driving contexts, let alone severe road corner cases that even the state-of-the-art autonomous driving perception systems struggle to handle.
-In this paper, we propose CODA-LM, a novel vision-language benchmark for self-driving, which provides the first automatic and quantitative evaluation of LVLMs for interpretable autonomous driving including general perception, regional perception, and driving suggestions.
-CODA-LM utilizes the texts to describe the road images, exploiting powerful text-only large language models (LLMs) without image inputs to assess the capabilities of LVLMs in autonomous driving scenarios, which reveals stronger alignment with human preferences than LVLM judges.
-Experiments demonstrate that even the closed-sourced commercial LVLMs like GPT-4V cannot deal with road corner cases well, suggesting that we are still far from a strong LVLM-powered intelligent driving agent, and we hope our CODA-LM can become the catalyst to promote future development.
+Large Vision-Language Models (LVLMs) have received widespread attentions for advancing the interpretable self-driving.
+Existing evaluations of LVLMs primarily focus on multi-faceted capabilities in natural circumstances, lacking automated and quantifiable assessment for self-driving, let alone the severe road corner cases.
+In this work, we propose \textbf{CODA-LM}, the very first benchmark for the automatic evaluation of LVLMs for self-driving corner cases.
+We adopt a hierarchical data structure and prompt powerful LVLMs to analyze complex driving scenes and generate high-quality pre-annotations for the human annotators, while for LVLM evaluation, we show that using the text-only large language models (LLMs) as judges reveals even better alignment with human preferences than the LVLM judges.
+Moreover, with our CODA-LM, we build \textbf{CODA-VLM}, a new driving LVLM surpassing all open-sourced counterparts on CODA-LM.
+Our CODA-VLM performs comparably with GPT-4V, even surpassing GPT-4V by \textbf{+21.42\%} on the regional perception task.
+We hope CODA-LM can become the catalyst to promote interpretable self-driving empowered by LVLMs.